-- 1. On the Issue Opening Date, our Company and the Book Running Lead Manager circulated serially numbered copies of the Preliminary Placement Document and the serially numbered Application Form, either in electronic form or physical form, to Eligible QIBs and the Application Form was specifically addressed to such Eligible QIBs.
-Pursuant to Section 42(3) of the Companies Act, 2013, our Company shall maintain complete record of the Eligible QIBs in the form and manner as prescribed under the PAS Rules to whom the Preliminary Placement Document and the serially numbered Application Form was dispatched.
+- 1. On the Issue Opening Date, our Company and the Book Running Lead Manager shall circulate serially numbered copies of the Preliminary Placement Document and the serially numbered Application Form, either in electronic form or physical form, to Eligible QIBs and the Application Form shall be specifically addressed to such Eligible QIBs.
+Pursuant to Section 42(3) of the Companies Act, 2013, our Company shall maintain complete record of the Eligible QIBs in the form and manner as prescribed under the PAS Rules to whom the Preliminary Placement Document and the serially numbered Application Form have been dispatched.
 Our Company will make the requisite filings with the RoC and with SEBI within the stipulated time period as required under the Companies Act, 2013 and the rules made thereunder. - 2.
-The list of Eligible QIBs to whom the Application Form and serially numbered Preliminary Placement Document were delivered was determined by the Book Running Lead Manager in consultation with our Company, at their sole discretion.
-Unless a serially numbered Preliminary Placement Document along with the serially numbered Application Form was addressed to a particular QIB, which includes the details of the bank account wherein the Application Amount was required to be deposited no invitation to subscribe was deemed to have been made to such QIB.
-Even if such documentation were to come into the possession of any person other than the intended recipient, no offer or invitation to offer was deemed to have been made to such other person and any application that did not comply with this requirement is treated invalid. - 3.
-Eligible QIBs were required to submit the Application Form, including any revisions thereof, along with the Application Amount and a copy of the PAN card or PAN allotment letter and/or any other documents mentioned in the Application Form, during the Bidding Period to the Book Running Lead Manager. - 4.
-Eligible QIBs were required to indicate the following in the Application Form: - (a) Full official name of the Eligible QIB to whom Equity Shares are to be Allotted; complete address, email id and bank account details; - (b) number of Equity Shares Bid for; - (c) price at which they were agreeable to subscribe for the Equity Shares and the aggregate Application Amount for the number of Equity Shares bid for, provided that Eligible QIBs were also required to indicate that they were agreeable to submit a bid at the "Cut-off Price" which is the price as determined by our Company in consultation with the Book Running Lead Manager at or above the Floor Price, net of such discount as approved in accordance with SEBI ICDR Regulations and decided by the Board.
+The list of Eligible QIBs to whom the Application Form and serially numbered Preliminary Placement Document are delivered shall be determined by the Book Running Lead Manager in consultation with our Company, at their sole discretion.
+Unless a serially numbered Placement Document along with the serially numbered Application Form is addressed to a particular QIB, which includes the details of the bank account wherein the Application Amount is to be deposited no invitation to subscribe shall be deemed to have been made to such QIB.
+Even if such documentation were to come into the possession of any person other than the intended recipient, no offer or invitation to offer shall be deemed to have been made to such other person and any application that does not comply with this requirement shall be treated as invalid. - 3.
+Eligible QIBs may submit the Application Form, including any revisions thereof, along with the Application Amount and a copy of the PAN card or PAN allotment letter and/or any other documents mentioned in the Application Form, during the Bidding Period to the Book Running Lead Manager. - 4.
+Eligible QIBs will be required to indicate the following in the Application Form: - (a) Full official name of the Eligible QIB to whom Equity Shares are to be Allotted; complete address, email id and bank account details; - (b) number of Equity Shares Bid for; - (c) price at which they are agreeable to subscribe for the Equity Shares and the aggregate Application Amount for the number of Equity Shares bid for, provided that Eligible QIBs may also indicate that they are agreeable to submit a bid at the "Cut-off Price" which shall be any price as may be determined by our Company in consultation with the Book Running Lead Manager at or above the Floor Price, net of such discount as approved in accordance with SEBI ICDR Regulations and decided by the